U.S. consumer spending rises; core inflation firms slightly

 The figures give a bullish sign for economic growth in the third quarter.

-"These data underscore the ongoing health of the consumer sector," said John Hoff, an economist at RBS Securities.
+"These data underscore the ongoing health of the consumer sector," said Michelle Girard, an economist at RBS Securities.

 The report could help convince investors of Fed Chair Janet Yellen's view, most recently expressed on Thursday, that the economy was strong enough to warrant a rate increase this year.
 New York Fed President William Dudley on Monday also said a hike was likely this year and could come as soon as October.